Ceiling Fan Wiring Diagram Black White Red and Green Wires

 Your assistance is greatly appreciated.

-Background: Carline, a Homeowner from Foxboro, MA.
+Background: Carline, a Homeowner from Foxboro, Massachusetts.

 Thanks for your electrical wiring question Carline.